csquare-d/Projects/README.md

 # projects
-Quick Python projects to peform some basic tasks
+Quick projects to peform some basic tasks